dimforge/ncollide/docs/index.md

     <big>**Collision detection pipeline**</big>
     <br>
     A complete and efficient collision detection pipeline including a broad phase and a narrow phase.
-Enables real-time contacts generation, proximity events, ray-casting and more, for scenes with hundreds of objects.
+Featuring real-time contacts generation, proximity events, ray-casting, and more, for scenes with hundreds of objects.
     </div>
     </a>
     </td>